 This factsheet explores what workplace equality inclusion and diversity (EDI) means, and how an effective strategy is essential to an organisation's business objectives.
 It looks at the rationale for action and outlines steps that employers can take to implement and manage a successful EDI strategy, from recruitment, selection, retention, communication and training to addressing workplace behaviour and evaluating progress.
+Find out more here.

-The Workwell Model - Business in the community
+The Workwell Model - Business in the Community

 Business in the Community's Workwell Model provides an evidence-based framework for embedding health and wellbeing into organisational culture.
 The model aims to help businesses create environments where individuals and organisations can be at their best by taking a preventative, whole-person, whole-organisation approach to health and wellbeing.
+Find out more here.

-Inclusive employment: Inspire hire and grow diverse talent - Business in the community
+Inclusive employment: Inspire Hire and Grow Diverse Talent - Business in the Community